Abdellah-Hmade/list-implementation-C/README.md

-This a Simple implementation of Lists in C programming Language.
+This a Simple implementation of Lists in C programming Language.<br/>
-To execute the mainList.cpp use this command in terminal for (Linux and macOs) or cmd  for (Windows) :
+To execute the mainList.cpp use this command in terminal for (Linux and macOs) or cmd  for (Windows) :<br>
-	gcc list.cpp mainList.cpp -o mainList
+	<b>gcc list.cpp mainList.cpp -o mainList</b>